lupyuen/lupyuen.github.io/src/flash.md

     We'll learn more about this.

-1. If we see this error...
+1. If we see this...

+    ```text
+    Start connection...
+    5ms send count 115
+    handshake sent elapsed 72.001µs
+    Retry 1
+    ```

+    Or this...

     ```text
     Start connection...